sjoshi10/LearnGO/ProgramStructure/README.md

 ```
 * The new function is relatively rarely used because the most common unnamed variables are of struct types, for which struct literal syntax is more flexibe.

+##### 2.3.4 Lifetime of Variables
+* The lifetime of a variable is the interval of time during which it exists as the program executes.
+The liftime of a package-level variable is the entire execution of the program.